Deciding to use Flux Core welding rather than MIG depends on:

-MIG welding is the welding process of choice for welding Aluminum as there is no flux core wire that will weld Aluminum.
+MIG welding is the welding process of choice for welding Aluminum.
+As there is no flux core wire that’ll weld Aluminum.

 MIG is often claimed to produce the better quality weld.
 Is this true?

-If the strength of the weld is a definition of quality then both welding methods produce a strong weld.
+When the strength of the weld is the quality factor.
+Then both flux core and MIG welding can make strong welds.

-If the look of the finished weld is your measurement then with skilled hands both processes will produce good looking welds.
+When the look of the finished weld is your measurement.
+With skilled hands both processes will produce good looking welds.